Regents Professor of History

 Professor Eamon has lectured widely to both specialists and the general public.
 He has addressed audiences in Barcelona, Oxford, Cambridge, Florence, London, Heidelberg, Geneva, and Los Angeles; has taught at Harvard, Würzburg, and Valencia; and has lectured at UC-Berkeley, Universidad Complutense (Madrid), Indiana University, the Huntington Library, the Getty Library, the University of Michigan, Notre Dame, the University of the West Indies, and numerous other venues.
 In 2005, he gave the Church Memorial Lecture at Brown University.

 Current Research Projects

 Professor Eamon is currently working on two book projects: Science and Everyday Life in Early Modern Europe, 1500-1750 (under contract with Cambridge University Press), a book about science and popular culture in early modern Europe; and Conquistadors of Nature: How the Spanish Explorers Paved the Way to Modern Science, a book for a broad audience about the origins of scientific discovery.

 Professor Eamon teaches undergraduate and graduate courses on the history of science and medicine, the history of magic and witchcraft in medieval and early modern Europe, the Scientific Revolution, and, in the Honors College, science and religion.
-He will teach a senior seminar on the European encounter with the New World in Fall 2013.

 On my blog, “Labyrinth of Nature,” I post occasional thoughts and reflections on various aspects of the history of Renaissance science and medicine.
 My blog may be found on my personal web site, WilliamEamon.com.